yxuco/flogo-components/activity/jsmapper/README.md

 ```

 ## Transformation Expression
-In the transformation expression, Flogo data sources must be tagged as format of `{{$...}}`.
-On the Flogo UI, you can enter these tags by clicking the corresponding item in the list of "Available Data".
+In the transformation expression, Flogo data sources must be tagged in the form of `{{$...}}`.
+On the Flogo UI, you can enter these tags by clicking an item in the list of "Available Data".
 You can then add double curly brackets around the data tag.

 Except for these data tags, the expression should match [JSONata](http://jsonata.org/) specification.
 The expression can use any of the JSONata [functions](http://docs.jsonata.org/string-functions), e.g., for string manipulation, and aggregation, etc.